 The three main beliefs of REBT refer to the three common irrational beliefs that we all have.
-The way we express those are different because of our ways of approach, but the basics are the same.
-These are related to us, what we do, others around ourselves, and everything.
+The way we express those are different because of our ways of approaching them, but the basics are the same.
+These are related to us, what we do, others around us, and everything.
 Below are the three main beliefs that we all have according to REBT.

 - I must do good and those should be approved by everyone or I am not good at my work.

 - Other people must treat me as I want them to treat me, fairly, considerately, and kindly.
 If they don’t do this, they should be punished because they deserve it.

 - I must get what I expect, and just when I expect it.
 Similarly, I must not get something that I haven’t wanted.
 If I don’t receive what I want, it is not fair.
 It is terrible and I don’t like it at all.

 These are the three main beliefs that lead us to do negative activities in response to an event or situation.
 The first one is liable for guilty, anxiety, shame, and depression.
 The second one leads to negative actions against others, for example- aggression, anger, rage, and acts of violence.
 The third one is responsible for procrastination and self-pity.